 - Applicants must provide transcripts of all previous college work.
 Unofficial transcripts can be submitted for application review.
 Accepted applicants will be asked to provide an official transcript showing all degrees received.
 Applicants already enrolled in or who have received a degree from UM do not need to submit a transcript.

-- Applicants may mail transcripts to the W.A.
-Franke College of Forestry and Conservation, Attn: Grad Applications, 32 Campus Drive, University of Montana, Missoula, MT, 59812.
+- Applicants may email electronic transcripts to email@example.com or mail physical copies to the W.A.
+Franke College of Forestry & Conservation, Attn: Grad Applications, 32 Campus Drive, University of Montana, Missoula, MT, 59812.

 - Applicants must complete the GRE by January 15 (for fall applications) or August 15 (for spring applications).
 We do not review applications without GRE scores unless a hardship can be proven, at which time we will consider review on a case-by-case basis.